Route types

-When you're mapping out a route to a destination or multiple destinations, one of the more useful attributes is its type.
-With it, you can adjust how the route will lead in one motion, tailoring it to your current needs.
-This is because there is no universal route type that will be perfect for every situation, although each will lead equally effectively to your destination.
-The difference is in what routes are chosen and, as a result, how successful the ride will be.
+When you are setting a route to one or more destinations, one of the most useful attributes is its type.
+With one move, you can determine how the route will lead, adjusting the selected roads to your current needs.
+There is no universal type of route that will be ideal in every situation, although each will lead to the destination equally effectively.
+The difference lies in which roads will be chosen and whether the ride will suit you.

 Shortest travel time to destination